-The common organisation of agricultural markets refers to the legal framework established at European level for certain agricultural sectors.
+The common organisation of agricultural markets refers to legal framework established at European level for certain agricultural sectors.

-In order to ensure stability in the markets and a satisfactory standard of living for the agricultural community, a system of price support has been developed in parallel to the introduction of direct support schemes.
+In order to ensure stability in the markets and satisfactory standard of living for the agricultural community, a system of price support has been developed in parallel to the introduction of direct support schemes.

 - public intervention in the markets for agricultural products;